Crazy Days of Summer

 - A stranger saying his or her favorite Bible verse

-- The group singing in front of Wal-Mart
+- The group singing in front of a popular retail store

 - A guy in the group getting a makeover